Reading Time: 3 Minutes

 We can look to Auckland for an indication of the impacts the policy may have.

 Minimum parking requirements were removed in many zones in Auckland under the Auckland Unitary Plan, which came into effect in 2016.
 A number of successful developments with limited or no parking have since been built, including Ockham Residential's Modal House and Daisy apartments.
-Most apartment buildings have continued to be built with parking provisions; however, in many case these are well below the levels previously provided for.
+Most apartment buildings have continued to be built with parking provisions; however, in many cases, these are well below the levels previously provided for.

 How Can a City Promote the Use of Public Transportation?